New Mexico Counseling License Requirements

 1. Apply to become a Licensed Mental Health Counselor (LMHC).

 A license as an LMHC will allow you to earn supervised counseling experience without a full license.
-This license is intended to be a transition license between obtaining your master’s or doctoral degree and full license.
-An application fee of $75 is due with the notarized application (as of August 2019).
+This license is intended to be a transition license between finishing your master’s or doctoral degree and qualifying for your full license.
+An application fee of $75 is due with the notarized application (as of December 2022).
 You must also include a 2×2 color photo, Attachment C or your Experience Plan, to be completed by your supervisor and included in a sealed envelope, official transcripts, and the Curriculum Worksheet (Attachment E).
 Once the license is issued, an initial licensure fee of $75 is required along with the application fee.
 If your application is approved, you will be authorized to take the National Counselor Examination (NCE).
 You must pass the NCE prior to your LMHC being issued and beginning clinical experience.

 2. Accrue supervised clinical experience.

-In order to become an LPCC, you will need to accrue at least two years of supervised postgraduate professional clinical experience.
-3,000 hours of postgraduate clinical client contact (1,000 can be from the internship or practicum) and 100 hours of face-to-face supervision are required.
+In order to become an LPCC, you will need to accrue at least two years of supervised postgraduate professional clinical experience as an LMHC.
+3,000 hours of postgraduate clinical client contact (up to 1,000 can be from the internship or practicum) and 100 hours of face-to-face supervision are required.
 You will need to submit a statement from each supervisor (attachment B) during the application process in a sealed envelope verifying your supervised experience.

-Before you can practice as a licensed counselor in the state, you will need to pass National Clinical Mental Health Counseling Examination (NCMHCE).
-The NCE is a 200-question multiple-choice exam and the NCMHCE is a 10-part test using clinical simulations designed to test applicants’ problem-solving ability.
-Both are administered by the NBCC.
+Before you can practice as a licensed counselor in the state, you will need to pass National Clinical Mental Health Counseling Examination (NCMHCE) from the National Board for Certified Counselors (NBCC).
+The NCMHCE uses 11 case studies designed to test applicants’ problem-solving ability.
+A handbook for the NCMHCE is available online.